veertuinc/anka-docs/anka-virtualization-cli/troubleshooting/cli/anka-create-stuck-or-failing.md

 ## Common Causes and solutions

 1. `status 70` can mean several things.
 It's a generic error from Virtualization APIs on macOS.
 The main ways to fix it are:
+    - Make sure you're on the latest Anka CLI version.
+    - `rm -f ~/.anka/tools/*` and then try again.
+This will clear out any older click scripts that might be causing issues.
     - Uninstall Anka CLI fully (`sudo /Library/Application\ Support/Veertu/Anka/tools/uninstall.sh`), then reinstall it.
     - (with 15.x VMs only) Install Device Support or the latest Xcode on the host: https://downloads.veertu.com/anka/DeviceSupport-15.4.pkg
     - If attempting to set/use `http_proxy` or `https_proxy`, they will not work.
 There is a requirement for full internet access to set up macOS properly in later 15.x VM versions.
 You'll need to use `ANKA_NETWORK_DISCONNECTED=true` when creating the VM to temporarily disable networking entirely and eliminate the requirement.